avarose16/Lab-Notebook/README.md

 fork example repository

-fork
+fork:
 add a copy of a repo to your account

-git version
+git version:
 tells you what version of git is installed

 4/21 CLASS NOTES

-cut adapt
+cut adapt:
 removes primer sequences

-conda activate genomics
+conda activate genomics:
 gives access to the fastq program

-touch testfile.txt
+touch testfile.txt:
 makes an empty text file

-git add (filename)
+git add (filename):
 adds a file to git from ron